alessandrogentili001/LLM-Needs-a-Plan/README.md

-# Emergent Capabilities of LLMs: Meta-Evaluation of Planning and Reasoning in Large Language Models
+# Emergent Capabilities of LLMs: Evaluate Planning and Reasoning in Large Language Models Modulo Framework

 ## Authors

 - **Alessandro Gentili** - *AI Student @UniBo* - [GitHub](https://github.com/alessandrogentili001)
 - **Lorenzo D'Ascenzo** - *AI Student @UniBo* - [GitHub](https://github.com/Lorenzo00dash)

 ## Abstract

-This project extends previous work by our colleagues [Merola, Sigh, and Dardouri](https://dvcs.apice.unibo.it/pika-lab/courses/ai-ethics/projects/merolasinghdardouri2425) on evaluating LLM performance in planning tasks and developing a meta-network for reliability prediction.
-The proposed extensions focus on two directions: (1) exploring emergent reasoning capabilities across a broader range of open-source large language models, including Mistral, LLaMA, and DeepSeek, to assess whether planning abilities generalize across architectures; and (2) enriching the benchmark dataset with new, challenging planning problems of graded complexity.
+This project extends previous work by our colleagues [Merola, Sigh, and Dardouri](https://dvcs.apice.unibo.it/pika-lab/courses/ai-ethics/projects/merolasinghdardouri2425) on evaluating LLM performance in planning tasks under the supervision of an external validator.
+The proposed extensions focus on two directions: (1) exploring emergent reasoning capabilities across a broader range of open-source large language models, including Kimi, LLaMA, and Gemma, to assess whether planning abilities generalize across architectures; and (2) enriching the benchmark dataset with new, challenging planning problems of graded complexity.
 Together, these extensions aim to deepen our understanding of LLM reasoning, improve evaluation reliability, and foster reproducible benchmarks for the research community.

 ## Disclaimer